AI Prompting in 2026: A Crash Course

 That is what thinking mode is for: not faster, but able to handle the kind of multi-input, multi-trade-off question you would otherwise hand to a thoughtful colleague and wait two days for.
 The trade is real.
 You spend a few minutes of compute and a small amount of usage budget.
 You get back something you would have spent half a day producing yourself.

-A note on the METR finding.
-METR is a research group that measures the longest task a frontier AI model can reliably complete.
-In 2024, that ceiling was tasks that take humans a few minutes.
-By 2025, it was tasks that take humans many hours.
-The trajectory is steep and still climbing.
-The implication for you: the tasks you mentally categorized as "too complex for AI" two years ago are mostly now tasks AI can handle, if you brief it well and turn on thinking mode.
+The implication of that METR trajectory mentioned above: the tasks you mentally categorized as "too complex for AI" two years ago are mostly now tasks AI can handle, if you brief it well and turn on thinking mode.
 Re-test your assumptions about what AI can do every six months.
 They will be wrong.

 6. Sycophancy and how to neutralize it